pittcsc/pittcswiki/src/guides/zero-to-offer/mindset.md

 Competitiveness is natural when it comes to internship applicants.
 Your friends and peers might get offers from companies you were rejected from.
 That is okay and it is natural to feel jealous!
 However, instead of feeling jealous, be grateful for the fact that you have peers that you can learn from and collaborate with.
 Perhaps it means you might even have a referral in the future.

 Social comparison is a natural feature of the mind.
 Humans constantly think in terms of relative terms instead of absolute reference points.
-So it makes sense for you to be upset that you only got one offer from your backup list when your peers got multiple“better” ones.
+So it makes sense for you to be upset that you only got one offer from your backup list when your peers got multiple “better” ones.
 Learn more about this [here](https://www.coursera.org/learn/the-science-of-well-being/lecture/mFn0u/annoying-feature-2).

 ## Reddit, Blind, LinkedIn, etc

-Subreddits like [r/cscareerquestions](www.reddit.com/r/cscareerquestions) and [r/csmajors](www.reddit.com/r/csmajors), and sites Blind are okay ways to learn more about the tech industry and get more insight into the job process.
+Subreddits like [r/cscareerquestions](www.reddit.com/r/cscareerquestions) and [r/csmajors](www.reddit.com/r/csmajors) and sites like [Blind](www.teamblind.com) are okay ways to learn more about the tech industry and get more insight into the job process.
 However, the environment in these places is usually overwhelmingly toxic.
 Refrain from spending too much times on these sites.
 Likewise, do not become engrossed in comparing yourself to others.
-It is easy to see amazing people on LinkedIn and feel jealously and imposter syndrome.
+It is easy to see amazing people on LinkedIn and feel jealous and experience imposter syndrome.
 Realize that most of the time people only show their best foot forward on public websites.

 ---